 We will consider this qualification in combination with other qualifications.
 Please contact the Admissions Office for more information.

-35 overall (16 higher, including 6 higher points in History and 5 standard points in mathematics)
+35 overall (16 higher, including 5 standard points in mathematics)

 Irish Leaving Certificate (higher Level)

 AABBB overall (AB at Advanced level) OR AAABB (A at Advanced level).

 The Welsh Baccalaureate is not typically included in the academic conditions of an offer made to you for this course.
 If you choose to undertake the Welsh Baccalaureate we would strongly encourage you to draw upon these experiences within your personal statement, as your qualification will then be taken into account both when your application is initially considered by the selection panel and again when reviewed by the admissions tutor at the time your A-level results are passed to us.